Community benefit payments can be a valuable source of income for communities located near to renewable energy developments.

 - Case studies to help pass on lessons learnt from previous projects;

-- a community fund toolkit is in development to help guide groups through the process;
+- a community fund toolkit has been developed to help guide groups through the process;

 - help to draw up your community benefit fund agreement, including a downloadable template.